 Mountain Biking along US 276 in the Davidson River Area:

 The vast majority of people who venture into this section of the forest stick to a narrow corridor right along this major thoroughfare.
-As soon as one ventures off the major roads and into the woods, the hustle and bustle is soon left behind and solitude once again reigns.
-There are more than enough trails and gravel roads in this area to take up a day of riding, and you can most likely stay busy for several days exploring the mountains here.
+As soon as one ventures off the major roads and into the woods, the hustle and bustle is soon left behind, and solitude once again reigns.
+There are more than enough trails and gravel roads in this area to take up a day of riding.
+You can most likely stay busy for several days exploring the mountains here.

-Trails in the Davidson River area are generally similar to those found elsewhere in the Pisgah National Forest.
-They are rockier, steeper, and more challenging than those at Tsali.
+Trails in the Davidson River area are generally similar to those found elsewhere in Pisgah National Forest.
+They are rockier, steeper, and more challenging than those at Dupont.
 Many trails follow old road or railroad beds and have significant erosion problems.
 Others climb high mountain ridges and are true singletrack treads.

 We have Trail Guides available for purchase from The Pisgah Map Company:

 Dupont State Forest

 We are happy to assist you in planning your next ride!

 Ask about our Cue sheets of some of our favorite local rides.